The Deeper Reason Behind People-Pleasing (Hint: It’s Not Just About Being Nice)

 Wanting to be liked, to keep things smooth, to avoid letting anyone down—these are deeply human instincts.
 But when they become your default, especially at the cost of your own emotional well-being, that’s often a sign of something deeper at play.

 At it’s roots, people-pleasing is a strategy—one that may have once helped you feel safe, accepted, or connected.
 And it makes sense.
 We learn to adapt to the environments we’re in.
-If pleasing others helped you avoid conflict, gain approval, or prevent abandonment, it’s no wonder your nervous system latched onto that as a reliable path to safety and connection.
+If pleasing others helped you avoid conflict, gain approval, or prevent abandonment, your nervous system may have learned that these behaviors are a reliable path to safety and connection.

 The Link Between People-Pleasing and Self-Esteem